Bundesliga: Augsburg still in danger as Stuttgart stop the rot | DW | 07.05.2021

 Augsburg remain in relegation danger after a late Sasa Kalajdzic goal settled this Friday night contest in Stuttgart’s favor.
 Augsburg are only three points above the play-off place with a trip to Bayern Munich to come.

 Football can be a cruel business.
-Sasa Kalajdzic's controlled late header was a real hammer blow to Augsburg, who worked hard to restore parity in Stuttgart and looked refreshed under new management — but they still can't get the points they need to secure their top-flight status.
+Sasa Kalajdzic's controlled late header was a real hammer blow to Augsburg, who worked hard to restore parity in Stuttgart and looked refreshed under new management — but despite the signs of life they still can't get the points to secure their top-flight status.

-With six-pointer against Werder Bremen next weekend and a trip across Bavaria to Bayern Munich to followon the final day, Augsburg needed something here.
+With a six-pointer against Werder Bremen next weekend and a trip across Bavaria to Bayern Munich to follow on the final day, Augsburg needed something here.
 Unlike Hertha Berlin and Mainz, who have found form in the final stages of the season, Markus Weinzierl's side arrived in Stuttgart with just a point from their previous four games.

 "I am very annoyed because it would have been deserved to take something home, even to win," Weinzierl said after the game.
 "I saw a good team performance.
 We played very good football, but we didn't reward ourselves.
 We missed a hundred per cent chances and twice we didn't defend well.
 If we play like that, we will get the three points next week against Bremen.
 It won't be easier, but the performance makes me positive."